So You Are Pregnant: How To Navigate Exercise Safely

 There are four cornerstones that underpin safe, appropriate and effective fitness training during pregnancy that should guide everything that you do.

-1. Your pelvic floor fitness
+1. Your pelvic floor fitness and health

 2. Your abdominal and core strengthening